openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 A Credential Issuer is identified by a case sensitive URL using the https scheme that contains scheme, host, and optionally, port number and path components and no query or fragment components.

-The way the Wallet discovers the Credential Issuer's URL is out of scope of this specification.
+The mandatory way for the Wallet to discover the Credential Issuer Identifier is out of scope of this specification.

 ### Credential Issuer Metadata Retrieval  {#credential-issuer-wellknown}